nvaccess/audioScreen/readme.md

 AudioScreen depends on [libaudioverse](https://www.github.com/camlorn/libaudioverse):
 * cd to the audioScreen repository you cloned with git
-* Run the command: pip install --ignore-installed -t addon\globalPlugins\audioScreen\deps libaudioverse
+* Run the command: pip install --ignore-installed -t addon\deps libaudioverse

 ### Packaging the NVDA add-on
 In the addon directory:
 * Edit manifest.ini to set the version of the add-on etc.
-* Create a zip file using your favorite zip tool, including both manifest.ini and the globalPlugins directory.
-It is important that both manifest.ini and globalPlugins be in the root of the zip file, I.e. no interviening directory.
+* Create a zip file using your favorite zip tool, including the contents of the addon directory.
+It is important that only the content of the addon directory be included, not the addon directory itself.
 The zip file should have a.nvda-addon extension.

 ## Background
 For quite some time now, I have wanted a way to get access as a blind person to maps and basic diagrams with out the hassles of having to produce them in a tactile format.